We accept 15 and 30 hour funded places - more information below

 Should you have any questions please use the email or ring us using firstname.lastname@example.org or 01543 263505.

 Pre-school has adopted the policies of the main school please see here for our policies

 Take a look at the fun we have!

-To support the children's learning we have Maths, Phonics and Writing workshops throughout the school year for parents to come along to and learn about different activities and ways to support their children at home to be ready for Reception.
+To support the children's learning we have parent workshops thorough-out the year.
+These cover the prime areas of learning as well Maths, literacy and phonics workshops throughout the school year for parents to come along to and learn about different ways in which we support their children to learn and progress.